Manny Pacquiao vs. Juan Manuel Márquez IV

-Manny Pacquiao vs. Juan Manuel Márquez IV, was a professional boxing match.
-The winner of this bout would win a commemorative belt by the WBO known as "Champion of the Decade."
+Manny Pacquiao vs. Juan Manuel Márquez IV, billed as Fight of the Decade, was a professional boxing match contested on December 8, 2012 at the MGM Grand in Las Vegas, Nevada.
 This was the fourth and final meeting between Pacquiao and Márquez.
-The bout was held on December 8, 2012, at the MGM Grand in Las Vegas, Nevada and drew 1.15 million pay-per-view buys.

 Márquez defeated Pacquiao by knockout with one second remaining in the sixth round.
-It was named Fight of the Year and Knockout of the Year by Ring Magazine, with round five garnering Round of the Year honors.
+It was named Fight of the Year and Knockout of the Year by Ring Magazine.

-Build-up
+Background

 Each of the previous three fights between these boxers ended in controversy.
 While Pacquiao knocked Márquez down three times in the opening round of their first fight, many ringside observers believed Márquez won a large enough balance of the following eleven rounds to earn the decision.
 Sources of further controversy included one judge scoring round one 10–7 for Pacquiao (as opposed to the customary 10–6 for a three knockdown round) and the widely divergent scores of the other two judges who scored the fight 115–110 Pacquiao and 115–110 Márquez respectively.

 The scoring controversy would continue into the second and third fights, both of which Pacquiao won.
 Márquez and his supporters cried foul following both bouts, citing Pacquiao's come-forward style opposed to Márquez's counterpunching style, as well as the Filipino senator's standing in the sport and powerful promoter Bob Arum as reasons for him getting the nod from the judges.
 The majority decision following the third fight in particular was booed loudly by the Las Vegas crowd.

 HBO's 24/7 was broadcast on CNN in addition to HBO.
 Pacquiao-Márquez III was promoted during the Major League Baseball playoffs on TBS.
 A four-city press tour covering an estimated 25,000 miles across three countries started on September 3 in Pacquiao's adopted hometown of Manila, and ended on September 8 in Mexico City.
 The bout marked the second time Márquez jumped from Lightweight to Welterweight.
 His first attempt was a September 2009 loss to Floyd Mayweather Jr., who was making his return to boxing.

-Fight summary
+The winner of this bout would win a commemorative belt by the WBO known as "Champion of the Decade."